 \item \textbf{Capacity pruning} (Section~\ref{sec:mdl_programs}): given a global sparsity target $S$, remove parameters aggressively from the low-$q_k$ layers while protecting the high-gain layers from degradation.
 The program is strongly convex with a unique closed-form minimizer, again computed by bisection. \end{itemize}

 We further analyze \textbf{transfer stability} (Appendix~\ref{sec:transfer}): when curvature scores drift between a source domain and a target domain by $\|q^{(A)} - q^{(B)}\|_2 \le \delta$, the excess cost of using source-derived allocations on the target task is bounded by $O(\delta^2)$, with explicit constants given by the condition number of the target program.
 This justifies warm-starting allocation and pruning decisions from source-domain curvature estimates, a practically important property for fine-tuning and domain adaptation. \paragraph{Connections to information theory.} Our objective functions are motivated by \textit{Minimum Description Length} (MDL) \citep{Rissanen1978Modeling, Rissanen1989StochasticCI}: model complexity is penalized by description length, while data fit is rewarded by a concave utility reflecting diminishing returns in code-length reduction \citep{Lotfi2023NonVacuousGB}.
-This perspective connects our framework to compression-based generalization bounds, where a tighter description length directly implies better generalization guaranties for LLMs \citep{wilson2025position, SCHMIDHUBER1997857}.
+This perspective connects our framework to compression-based generalization bounds, where shorter valid descriptions can yield tighter generalization bounds \citep{wilson2025position, SCHMIDHUBER1997857}.
 The concrete objectives below are MDL-inspired surrogates rather than literal prefix-code lengths.
 Unless the empirical loss is a negative log-likelihood and the logarithm base and sample-size conversion are specified, $\zeta_k^2/2$ is measured in units of average loss, not bits.

 \paragraph{Contributions.} We summarize our contributions as follows. \begin{enumerate}[noitemsep] \item \textbf{Curvature-adjusted layer gain.} We derive $\zeta_k^{2}$ from first principles as twice the maximal second-order objective decrease attributable to layer $k$, and characterize the approximation error introduced by Tikhonov regularization of the Hessian block (Lemma~\ref{lem:layeropt}, Appendix~\ref{sec:bias}).